-Last summer the Selecao defeated Spain 3-0 in the Confederations Cup and were the favourites heading into the World Cup, but they were humiliated in the semi-finals with a 7-1 loss to Germany after failing to seriously impress throughout the tournament.
+Last summer the Selecao defeated Spain 3-0 in the Confederations Cup and were the favourites heading into the World Cup, but they were humiliated in the semi-finals in a 7-1 loss to Germany after failing to hugely impress throughout the tournament.

-Neymar, 22, was out injured for the semi-final defeat to Joachim Low's men and the subsequent 3-0 third-place play-off drubbing at the hands of Netherlands, but was one the bright sparks of the hosts' campaign.
+Neymar, 22, was out injured for the semi-final defeat to Joachim Low's men, and the subsequent third-place play-off drubbing at the hands of Netherlands, but was one the bright sparks of Brazil's campaign.

 "Every training session in Europe is taken seriously," he told Rede Globo.
 "In Brazil it's different.
 You train more, but sometimes you train with less determination.
 Brazilians are like that."

 "I think Brazilian football is behind.
 It's behind Germany and Spain.
 We have fallen behind and we have to man up and admit that."